brandonhorst/elliptical/README.md

 lacona contains a full set of BDD unit tests.
 They are designed to run both in node.js and in the browser (including PhantomJS).

-- `npm test`: run unit tests on node and PhantomJS
+- `npm test`: run unit tests on node
 - `npm run lint`: run jshint on packages and tests
 - `npm run validate`: lint, then test
 - `npm run cover`: generate coverage report
-- `npm run clean`: clean out temp files

 You can also run the tests in a browser of your choice by running `npm run make:test` and then opening `test/mocha.html`.